FederationATX/Public-Release/README.md

-The book available (download here) on this site describes the following:
+The free book 'Federation ATX' available for download here describes the following:

 1 )  Archeological and geographic evidence of a direct connection between Native American tribes and NGC-2264, a cluster of stars in the constellation Monoceros.